Alex Cross: Release

 The book series have been released in paperback and hardcover, while it can be listened to on audio book or excerpts from the series can be read online at the official JamesPatterson.com website or others.

 Critical reception

 The series has been given mixed to positive reviews, with the exception of the 18th book Kill Alex Cross, which has been given mixed to negative reviews, and Cross Country, which received mixed reviews.
 Many have criticized Kill Alex Cross while few have given it positive reviews.
 So far, the most positively-received book is either Double Cross or I, Alex Cross.
 The series has at numerous times been on the New York Times Bestseller list for several weeks.
-Goodreads.com said "I, Alex Cross is without a doubt the best, revealing new surprises and scares at every turn.
-It is even scarier than Along Came a Spider—and by far, better!
-This is Patterson at his best."
 Double Cross was on the New York Times Bestseller list (at number 1) for numerous weeks before being eventually surpassed.

 The film series, however, did not fare well, with all three films garnering a negative reception.
 The most recent film, Alex Cross, received poor reviews and had an underwhelming performance at the box office.
 Kiss the Girls was the best-received film in the series.